-Scientists Have Discovered Water Clouds Lurking In Jupiter’s Great Red Spot Which Raises Possibility of Life
+Scientists Have Discovered Water Clouds Lurking In Jupiter’s Great Red Spot, Which Raises Possibility Of Life

 — Daily Mail Online (@MailOnline) August 31, 2018

 The idea that there are water clouds on Jupiter has led to speculation that “exotic life,” as NASA has called it, certainly has the potential to exist there.
-In the past NASA have stated that certain chemicals found on Jupiter could certainly lend credence to the theory that a very special kind of life could be found on the planet.
+In the past, NASA has stated that certain chemicals found on Jupiter could certainly lend credence to the theory that a very special kind of life could be found on the planet.

 “At certain altitude’s in Jupiter’s atmosphere, there do exist chemicals that are necessary for some sort of exotic life form.
 The temperatures are warm enough and flashes of lighting could provided energy that drives the chemical reactions needed for life.”